DIY – How to Hack $30+ Travel Packing Cubes

 - Odor locking

-Using economically priced Ziplocs, we can reinforce their weakest points (seams and the top sealing mechanism) with the 'all incredible' duct tape!
-If successful, this creates a product that is water-resistant, durable, light weight, smell containing, compressible, inexpensive, and organizing as a packing cube.
+By using economically priced Ziploc bags, we can reinforce what seems to be their weakest points (seams and the top sealing mechanism) with the 'all incredible' duct tape.
+If successful, this would result in a travel packing cube that's water-resistant, durable, lightweight, odor containing, compressible, and inexpensive!

-- Ziploc Bags (choose your size: snack, sandwich, quart, gallon, 2-gallon)
+- Ziploc Bags (choose your size(s): snack, sandwich, quart, one gallon, two gallon)

 - Duct Tape

-- Clear Packing Tape (used in Round Two)
+- Clear Packing Tape (used in Version 2.0)

-Watch the DIY Video Tutorial for a detailed walk-through.
-However, a written overview is below.
+Follow along by your preferred method!
+Watch the DIY Travel Packing Cube Video Tutorial for a detailed walk-through or follow the written overview below.